 This is a happening place in the fashion world

 Affordable, cutting edge style with many of the goods that are sold and created here are "made in America," was a big turn on for me.
-As an American it's such an exciting place to be where creativity, passion, ingenuiity and entrepreneurship all come together to foster American fashion.
-Besides New York, this is where "it is happening" in the American fashion world.
+As an American, it's such an exciting place to be where creativity, passion, ingenuity and entrepreneurship all come together to foster American fashion.
+Besides New York, this is where it is happening in the American fashion world.

 Now for what I bought: